ScratchEverywhere/ScratchEverywhere.github.io/install.md

 Then it should be as simple as opening the app in the Homebrew Menu on your Wii!

-## Get up and running for GameCube
+## GameCube

-> [!NOTE]
-> There is currently a bug on the GameCube version causing projects to not show
-> up on the Main Menu.
-The GameCube release has been temporarily removed from
-> the Releases tab until the issue is fixed.
-For now, you need to compile from
-> source to use the GameCube version.

-Download the `scratch-gamecube.zip` file in the Releases tab or [nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-gamecube/main/Scratch%20Everywhere!%20GameCube%20Nightly.zip).
+Download the `scratch-gamecube.zip` file in the [Releases tab](https://github.com/ScratchEverywhere/ScratchEverywhere/releases) or
+[nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-gamecube/main/Scratch%20Everywhere!%20GameCube%20Nightly.zip).

 Unzip the file.
 Put your Scratch projects in the same place you put your `.dol`